OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="summary">Summary</h2>

-*What is being introduced, added, changed, deleted and why; explain it in short and concise form.
+*What is being introduced, added, changed, deleted, and why; explain it in a short and concise form.
 Basically, this section provides a high-level overview and summary of what will be elaborated upon below.*

 <h2 id="is-this-really-necessary">Is This Really Necessary?</h2>

-*When answering this question, keep in mind, everything done here, is away from doing something else elsewhere.
+*When answering this question, remember that everything done here is away from doing something else elsewhere.
 It's not enough for a thing to be a "good choice" or "good way", it should be the "best choice" or "best way".*

 <h2 id="motivation">Motivation</h2>